arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 ### Start in the middle

 In the examples above, the team didn’t build log in first.
-They didn’t build a way to create an interview project and an interview subject before solving the problem of adding interview data.
 They jumped straight into the middle where the interesting problem was and stubbed everything else to get there.

-To expand on this, here are three criteria to think about when choosing what to build first:
+Three criteria to think about when choosing what to build first:

 First, it should be **core**.
-The visibility toggle was core to the Clients in Projects concept.
-Without it, the other work wouldn’t mean anything.
-Contrast that with a more peripheral aspect of the project, like the ability to rename a client.
-Both were “required,” but one was more central and important to prove out early in the cycle.
-In the interview app, recording interview data was more core - more in the middle - than setting up a new research project.

 Second, it should be **small**.
-If the first piece of work isn’t small enough, there isn’t much benefit to carving it off from the rest.
-The point is to finish something meaningful in a few days and build momentum - to have something real to click on that shows the team is on the right track.

 Third, it should be **novel**.
-If two parts of the project are both core and small, prefer the thing that you’ve never done before.
-In the Clients in Projects feature, the UI for adding clients was mostly the same as the UI for adding regular users.
-Starting on that would have moved the project forward, but it wouldn’t have taught the team anything.
-It wouldn’t have eliminated uncertainty.
-Starting with the visibility toggle boosted everyone’s confidence because it proved that a new idea was going to work.

-## xxx Map the Scopes
+## Map the Scopes

 ![Cartoon.
 The same figure as in the last chapter stands beside the desk of another figure.
 Hands on hips, the first figure asks: So, how's the project